elliot-nelson/js13k-2020-wizard-with-a-shotgun/README.md

  - Another thing I tried and am happy with is breaking up logic into "systems" - it's not full entity-component-system or anything, but my upgrade loop now works in specific stages - first `Behavior` (where each entity thinks), then `Movement` (where velocity is applied and collision detection happens), then `Damage` (damage queued up by the first 2 rounds is now "applied" to each entity, potentially killing it).
 Last "culled" entities are cleaned up.
 (Entities aren't "culled" until they process their own "dead" state, which gives them a chance to do appropriate things, like spit out a bunch of blood or spawn some pages, etc.) This made it easier to figure out where to put logic, and helps keep the main game update function nice and clean.

+ - I didn't want to mess with a level editor, so I used Aseprite to [draw the map](src/maps/map.png), and then my gulp build turns it into [level data](src/js/Map-gen.js).
+Each room is color-coded to represent a particular "pattern number", which controls the types and quantities of enemies in the room.
+This wouldn't cut it if I had multiple tiles and entities and decorative objects to place, but for this game it worked pretty well!

 ### Technical challenges

 The biggest challenge this year, by far, was space... if I broke down the total hours spent developing this game, I think it would come out to about: